 Further major investments in snowmaking are being made.
 The already impressive children s village is being further developed.
 As part of the Handiski scheme to make snowsports accessible to disabled people, a dedicated teaching area will be opened at Pralong, above 1850, with 12 specially qualified instructors.
 Work has started on erection of a replacement for the Arondiaz gondola out of 1650 (Moriond), but it won t be completed until next winter.

-- The rest of the Trois Vallées boasts Impressive snowmaking and piste grooming, and a decent lift system
+- The rest of the Trois Vallees astounding snowmaking and piste grooming, and a good lift system

-- Partly wooded setting means you have options in bad weather
+- Partially wooded setting means you have options in bad weather

-- Choice of four very different villages Some great restaurants and top-notch hotels and plenty of reasonable options in lower villages
+- Choice of four contrasting villages Some great restaurants and ideal hotels and plenty of reasonable options in lower villages